Combat Zone Wrestling: Champs Arena, attempt at pay-per-view, and Fake You TV

-Viking Hall debut and Indy Wars
+Viking Hall debut and the "Indy Wars"

-Due to their upcoming annual Cage Of Death 3 (COD) show at the end of 2001, the company needed a bigger venue and made their debut in the ECW Arena, formerly Viking Hall and currently The Arena.
-The venue was the first sellout in the building since the era of ECW, and hundreds were turned away from the biggest show in the promotion's history.
+Anticipating their Cage Of Death 3 (COD) show at the end of 2001, the company needed a bigger venue and made their debut in the ECW Arena.
+The venue was the first sellout in the building since the era of ECW, and hundreds were turned away from the biggest show in CZW's history.

-Several promotions competed for the Northeast fan base that had been left behind by ECW in what became known as the 'Indy Wars."
-CZW, XPW, and 3PW were the key promotions which revolved around Viking Hall.
-XPW were given the lease to the arena in very late 2002 after Rob Black offered around $60,000.
-On December 12, 2002, as part of a triple header of wrestling in Philadelphia Ring of Honor ran shows in conjunction with CZW and 3PW in what was to be the latter two promotions last events in the arena.
-During CZW's event, Zandig publicly stated that they had offered $32,000 to stay in the arena, but also stating that with the $10,000 a month XPW would need to pay for the building, the lease would not last long.
+At that time several wrestling promotions were competing for the Northeast fan base that had been left behind by ECW.
+In what was later known as the "Indy Wars", CZW, XPW, and 3PW all competed for control of the ECW Arena.
+XPW were given the lease to the arena in late 2002 after Rob Black offered around $60,000.
+On December 12, 2002, as part of a triple-header of wrestling in Philadelphia Ring of Honor ran shows in conjunction with CZW and 3PW in what was to be the latter two promotions last events in the arena.
+During CZW's event, Zandig publicly stated that they had offered $32,000 to stay in the arena, but also stated that with the $10,000 a month XPW would need to pay for the building, the lease would not last long.
 Accompanied by incidents relating to Extreme Associates, XPW later folded in 2003.
 CZW made their return to the arena on March 8, 2003.

-ECW tribute and Italy
+ECW tribute show and Italy

-Shortly after their return to the arena, on May 10, 2003, the company promoted a show entitled "Then & Now: A Decade of Defiance."
-The event was a tribute to the last ten years of wrestling in the New Alhambra Arena, or at the time; Viking Hall.
+Shortly after their return to the former ECW Arena, on May 10, 2003, the company promoted a show entitled "Then & Now: A Decade of Defiance."
+The event was a tribute to ECW and to all previous promotions that held events at New Alhambra Arena during the last ten years.

 On October 25, 2003, the promotion made their debut in Italy with an attendance record of 2,000 people filled the Palasport Arena in Pistoia, later on March 27, 2004, the company returned for another event which featured Sabu in a tables match this time only drawing 500 people in Parma.